lggruspe/slipbox/docs-src/index.md

 **#view-notes**

 - How to use text search? [](#9)
-- How to interpret the notes graph? [](#12)

 # 9 How to use text search?

+Click on the search icon at the top of the page and start typing.
-Slipbox provides text search using lunr.js.
+Slipbox uses lunr.js for text search.
 See the [lunr.js docs](https://lunrjs.com/guides/searching.html) to
-learn more about the syntax for complex queries.
+read more about its features.